- 24 Feb 2026

 Use Liquid markup to personalize subject lines, greetings, and content automatically.

-Use rules to automate follow-up based on student behavior:
+Use additional filters in your recipient lists to automate follow-up based on student behavior:

 ▶️ Action item: Build out conditional communications in your Deliver campaign.